 Josh’s 16 year career as a Royal Navy officer gives him a unique perspective and an ability to relate to and work with all types of client.
 Having served on operations overseas and in high pressure environments, Josh is confident in dealing with complex and serious cases and does so with an organised approach, a thorough attention to detail and brings a military work ethic to achieve the best results for his clients.

-Josh is a category 3 prosecutor, and he prosecutes a wide range of matters Josh’s experience extends to prosecuting and defending in cases involving the use of expert evidence, telephone and cell-site evidence as well as the organisation of cases involving a high-number of exhibits.
+Josh’s experience extends to prosecuting and defending in cases involving the use of expert evidence, telephone and cell-site evidence as well as the organisation of cases involving a high-number of exhibits.

 R v D – Instructed as prosecution counsel.
 Successful prosecution in a case involving multiple allegations of rape, controlling and coercive behaviour and multiple violence counts.